-In addition, the Authority has implemented an asset management oversight to contribute to the success of the program.
+In addition, the Authority has implemented an asset management oversight during the compliance period (first 15 years) to contribute to the success of the program.
 Among the procedures put into practice, the Authority will assess risk of noncompliance and evaluate financial performance.
-To facilitate these functions, management agents will periodically provide projects' trial balances and agree to maintain the standard HUD Chart of Accounts in their accounting systems (Annex R).
+To facilitate these functions, management agents will periodically provide projects' trial balances and agree to maintain the standard HUD Chart of Accounts in their accounting systems (Annex B).
 Finally, the Authority will require annual audited financial statements.
 To assist the auditors in reporting on audits of housing projects, the Authority will prefer them prepared in accordance with HUD Consolidated Audit Guide (HUD Guide) and at a minimum include an Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards.
-Excerpts from the HUD Guide is included in Annex S for reference.
-(Annex B)
+Excerpts from the HUD Guide is included in Annex B for reference.